rya-sge/access-denied/_posts/2025-01-22-supervised-unsupervised-learning.md

 ### The Middle Ground: Semi-Supervised Learning

-Sometimes, you might have datasets where only a portion is labeled.
-This is where **semi-supervised learning** shines.
-It combines aspects of both supervised and unsupervised learning, making it particularly effective for domains like medical imaging.
+Sometimes only a portion of a dataset is labeled.
+That is the case **semi-supervised learning** covers.
+It combines aspects of both supervised and unsupervised learning, which works well for domains like medical imaging.
 For instance, a small subset of labeled scans can guide the model to label the remaining images more accurately.

 -----

-## Final Thoughts
+## Summary

 Supervised and unsupervised learning are not mutually exclusive; they address different problems.

 - Supervised learning is ideal for making predictions and ensuring accuracy
-- Unsupervised learning excels at uncovering insights from unlabeled data.
+- Unsupervised learning finds structure in unlabeled data.
-- Semi-supervised learning bridges the gap, leveraging the strengths of both approaches.
+- Semi-supervised learning sits between the two: a few labels steer an otherwise unlabeled dataset.

-Choosing the right method requires understanding your dataset and the insights you wish to extract.
+The choice comes down to what your dataset contains and what you want to extract from it.

-As technology evolves, other possibilities exist too, from reinforcement learning to hybrid models.
+Other families exist as well, from reinforcement learning to hybrid models.

 ----